nonplayer/hammercrawl/hc_core_player_3_rules.md

 If any of your Attack Dice roll a natural 1, you have earned a **Fumble!** result with that die.

+#### Missile Weapons in Melee Combat

+When using a missile weapon against a target that is in melee with you, your attacks have a disadvantage die.

 #### Ranged Attacks

 Every missile and thrown weapon in the Gear section is given a Range stat, consisting of two numbers divided by a slash.
 The first number is the **Effective Range** of that weapon, and the second number is the weapon's **Maximum Range**.
 Attacks at Effective range are made as normal, while attacks up to the Maximum range suffer a Disadvantage die.

+Melee weapons without a Thrown quality *can* be thrown, but the attack has a disadvantage die.
+Max range is equal to your Strength, effective range is half that.

 #### Two-Weapon Fighting